guillaumechereau/goxel/CONTRIBUTING.md

 - The rest of the commit message separated by a blank line.
 Wrap lines at 72 characters.

-- Try to separate the commits into small logical parts.
-For example if you need to add a new public function in order to fix a bug, the first commit should be about adding the function, and the second one about fixing the bug.
+- Try to separate the commits into smaller logical parts, so it is easier to review them independently.